-If you’re someone who has been or is infected, normalizing the status by talking with a partner or a potentially new partner is always beneficial.
+If you’re someone with HPV or if you’ve had another STI, normalizing the status by talking with a partner or a potential new partner is always beneficial.
 It can also open dialogue about the Gardasil vaccine and how to protect yourself from further infections.

 Overall, the most efficient way to keep your body healthy is to utilize condoms, encourage regular physicals, and keep up a healthy lifestyle (diet, exercise, and avoiding smoking) to lower your risk for cancers.